Minres/SystemC-Components/index.md

 Doxygen documentation can be found [here](main).

-Documentation of the developmenr branch can be found [her](develop).
+Documentation of the development branch can be found [here](develop).